 Hi.
 I’m Jeff Kōgen Seul, a teacher at the Greater Boston Zen Center.
 I post my talks and other musings about Zen here.
 Turning words in Zen prompt realization.
 Your mileage may vary, but I thought it was a catchy name for a Zen blog.

 Tibetan Buddhist monks taught me to meditate in the late 1980s.
 Having been raised a Roman Catholic and studied with the Jesuits, I soon learned of the Christian contemplative tradition (through a book by a Zen teacher) and met the Trappist monk Thomas Keating, who had participated in some of the first sustained dialogues among Christian monastics and Japanese Zen teachers.
 I practiced Centering Prayer under Keating’s guidance for a few years, while also sitting with Zen practitioners and practicing Kyudo (Zen archery) as a student of Kanjuro Shibata XX, Sensei, the Imperial Bowmaker of Japan.

 After years of formal Zen practice, I ultimately became a student of Kevin Jiun Hunt Roshi, another participant in those early encounters among Christian monastics and Japanese Zen teachers–and the first North American Trappist monk also to become a Zen teacher himself.
 I eventually received dharma transmission from Jiun Hunt, Roshi.
 I am a teacher and preceptor in the White Plum lineage of Taizan Maezumi Roshi.

 The Zen path is dynamic and ever evolving.
 I embrace Zen’s ancient forms, practices, and teachings as they have been transmitted to us from China and Japan, as well as contemporary turns of the Dharma Wheel, including Engaged Buddhism and ways in which Zen has been enriched by contemporary encounters with other traditions.
-As Zen Master Keizan wrote seven centuries ago, “Don’t just long for the past–avail yourself of the present day to practice Zen.
+As Zen Master Keizan wrote seven centuries ago, “Don’t just long for the past–avail yourself of the present day to practice Zen.”